The Chalfont Project's Most Frequently asked questions on change management, collective leadership, organizational design and more

 The Chalfont Project is an organizational consulting company.
 We call ourselves ‘organizational architects’ and are uncompromising about this title!

-We define ourselves as an ongoing project, in the same way we see in our clients ‘the life of their organizations’.
-We are not a training company although we love teaching!
-We think that there is a blurred line between some of those categories, but our emphasis is on delivering professional services and solutions to our clients.
+- Think that there is a blurred line between some of those categories, but our emphasis is on delivering professional services and solutions to our clients.

-We are not an HR company.
+The Chalfont Project is not an HR company.
 Obviously, our engagements have to do with Human, Organizational and Social capital (the very nature of many HR and Organizational development functions), but our backgrounds and experience are based in behavioural sciences and in day-to-day business management.

 It’s a broad spectrum and therefore a difficult question to answer!
 Organizational design projects (for example, pre- or post-M&A, or following organic growth, or in the context of an internal reorganization) may last from 3 months to perhaps one year.
-Behavioural change programmes (for example in the form of Viral Change) follow similar patterns.
+Behavioural change programmes (for example in the form of Viral Change™) follow similar patterns.

 Human collaboration programmes focused on Team Alignment or Team Development may have several phases of one or two weeks each.
 Very often we combine Team Alignment and Development with Leadership Development.
 Leadership programmes are also of a broad spectrum: from an intensive, few days’ top management or Leadership retreat to a series of leadership development interventions.